aarce21/School_District_Analysis/README.md

 4. Scores by school type

-Scores by school type did not have a nig change after we removed the 9th grade scores from Thomas High School.
+Scores by school type did not have a significant change after we removed the 9th grade scores from Thomas High School.
 The numbers of the overall passing percentage had a slight change but not significant.
 Original School Type:
 ![OriginalSchoolType](https://github.com/aarce21/School_District_Analysis/blob/main/Resources/OriginalSchoolType.PNG)
 New School Type: